-- 13.1 The University has a duty to inform relevant third parties of the nature and outcome of a Fitness to Practise case in certain circumstances, whether it is considered at a hearing or by the Head of School, including: - to inform the relevant PSRB, where that PSRB's published regulations require notification of specified sanctions imposed; - b. to inform any placement providers in relation to any placements the student may be required to undertake as part of the course; - to inform the student's employer where the nature and outcome of the case raises questions about the student's suitability for professional practice or to be on the professional register; - d. to inform the Disclosure and Barring Service (DBS) where required by the DBS guidance; - e. to inform UK Visas and Immigration (UKVI) in the case of a significant change in the circumstances of a tier 4 international student.
+- 13.1 The University has a duty to inform relevant third parties of the nature and outcome of a Fitness to Practise case in certain circumstances, whether it is considered at a hearing or by the Head of School, including: - a. to inform the relevant PSRB, where that PSRB's published regulations require notification of specified sanctions imposed;

+- b. to inform any placement providers in relation to any placements the student may be required to undertake as part of the course; - to inform the student's employer where the nature and outcome of the case raises questions about the student's suitability for professional practice or to be on the professional register; - d. to inform the Disclosure and Barring Service (DBS) where required by the DBS guidance; - e. to inform the University's Safeguarding Officer where a child or vulnerable adult may be at risk or other safeguarding issues arise, who may in turn notify the relevant authorities; - f. to inform UK Visas and Immigration (UKVI) in the case of a significant change in the circumstances of a tier 4 international student.